dhorth/DiConsoleApp/README.md

 # Dependency Injection for net5 console applications

-A Google search for provide numerous results on how to use dependency injection in a dotnet console application.
+An internet search will provide numerous results on how to use dependency injection in a dotnet console application.
 My problem with a majority of the examples provided, including Microsoft own example, is that they wanted you to use the ServiceProvider to get the actual service you required.
 See the example below
 ```
 using System;
 using System.Threading.Tasks;